How to say "goodbye" in Chinese

 When To Use It

-"goodbye" maps to 再见 (zàijiàn), a neutral greeting phrase for everyday situations.
+"goodbye" maps to 再见 (zài jiàn), a neutral social phrase for social situations.

 Practice it first exactly as written, then swap in your own people, places, or objects so it becomes part of your active speaking repertoire.